hatemadi15/MakeItEASY/README.md

 Then open http://localhost:8000 to access a responsive dashboard that splits the experience into two cards:

-1. **Makeup API Product Finder** — accepts the same filters as the CLI (query, brand, type, category, tags, price, and rating ranges) and returns matching products directly from the free Makeup API.
+1. **EasyDirectory** — accepts the same filters as the CLI (query, brand, type, category, tags, price, and rating ranges) and returns matching products directly from the free Makeup API.
-2. **Google Deal Finder** — runs the provided query through the Google Custom Search Engine and extracts structured pricing data so you can quickly spot the cheapest merchants for that query.
+2. **EasySearch** — runs the provided query through the Google Custom Search Engine, limits the matches to a recent timeframe (past week/month/quarter), and extracts structured pricing data so you can quickly spot the cheapest merchants for that query.
 Results that don't advertise a price are collapsed behind a disclosure widget so they never clutter the main ranking.

 Errors from blocked proxies or invalid input are surfaced inline so you always know why a search failed.
 No additional dependencies are required beyond the